jjcyz/airport-management-system/README.md

 - As a user, I want to be able to assign a passenger to a seat class: economy, premium, business, or first class
 - As a user, I want to be able to search up flight(s) with a destination
+- As a user, I want to be able to save the all the data that I have inputted (if I so choose)
+- As a user, I want to be able to reload airport inputs from the file

  Disclaimers:
  1. The date printed on the boarding tickets when passenger.printBoardingTickets();